 Family board games are one of your kid’s first chances at learning how to lose.
 Play games like Snakes and Ladders, but don’t let kids win, have a do-over or get away with not sliding down a snake.
 Chat about how it feels to win and how it feels to lose.
 Siblings make ideal practice opponents before playing with peers.

 Talk to your kid about why we win things: Sometimes it’s because of effort, sometimes it’s luck, and sometimes it’s both.
 Teach him catchphrases like, “It’s the luck of the draw” and “That’s the way the cookie crumbles,” so he doesn’t always take failure—and triumph—to heart.
 If your kid complains it’s not fair, fight the urge to reply, “Life’s not fair” and focus on her feelings instead.
 You could say, “I know you think it’s not fair.
 Are you angry (or sad) that you lost?”

-3. Model fair play
+3. Model good sportsmanship

 Whether you are playing a game yourself or watching your favourite sports team lose, model being a good sport–yes, that means no trash-talking or booing!
 Instead of badmouthing a referee or the opposing team, you could say something like, “I’m upset the Blue Jays lost.
 But, it’s just a game, and I know I’ll feel better about it soon.”

 At a time when your kid is calm, talk about what it means to have a positive mindset while playing games.
 Ask your kid what he enjoys about a particular game and how he thinks he can improve.
 Keep the focus on pleasure and getting better rather than on winning or losing.

 When your kid does handle losing (and winning) well, be sure to acknowledge it.
 Say something like, “I saw you congratulate the boy ahead of you, even though you were upset you lost that race.”
 When you talk about sports, focus on effort and empathy rather than success.